Anthony Eden: 1922–1924

 Captain Eden, as he was still known, was selected to contest Spennymoor, as a Conservative.
-At first, he had hoped to win with some Liberal support as the Conservatives were still supporting Lloyd George's coalition government, but by the time of the November 1922 general election, it was clear that the surge in the Labour vote made that unlikely.
-His main sponsor was the Marquess of Londonderry, a local coalowner.
+He had initially hoped to win with some Liberal support, as the Conservatives were still supporting Lloyd George's coalition government, but by the time of the 1922 general election in November, it was clear that the surge in the Labour vote made that unlikely.
+His main sponsor was the Marquess of Londonderry, a local coal owner.
 The seat went from Liberal to Labour.

 Eden's father had died on 20 February 1915.
 As a younger son, he had inherited capital of £7,675 and in 1922 he had a private income of £706 after tax (approximately £375,000 and £35,000 at 2014 prices).

-Eden read the writings of Lord Curzon and was hoping to emulate him by entering politics with a view to specialising in foreign affairs.
+Eden read the writings of Lord Curzon, and was hoping to emulate him by entering politics with a view to specialising in foreign affairs.
 Eden married Beatrice Beckett in the autumn of 1923, and after a two-day honeymoon in Essex, he was selected to fight Warwick and Leamington for a by-election in November 1923.
-His Labour opponent, Daisy Greville, Countess of Warwick, was by coincidence his sister Elfrida's mother-in-law and also mother to his wife's step-mother, Marjorie Blanche Eve Beckett, née Greville.
+His Labour opponent, Daisy Greville, Countess of Warwick, was, by coincidence, his sister Elfrida's mother-in-law, and also mother to his wife's step-mother, Marjorie Blanche Eve Beckett, née Greville.
 On 16 November 1923, during the by-election campaign, Parliament was dissolved for the December 1923 general election.
 He was elected to Parliament at the age of twenty-six.

 The first Labour Government, under Ramsay MacDonald, took office in January 1924.
-Eden's maiden speech (19 February 1924) was a controversial attack on Labour's defence policy and was heckled, and he was thereafter careful to speak only after deep preparation.
-He later reprinted the speech in the collection Foreign Affairs (1939) to give an impression that he had been a consistent advocate of air strength.
+Eden's maiden speech (19 February 1924) was a controversial attack on Labour's defence policy, and was heckled; he was thereafter careful to speak only after deep preparation.
+He later reprinted the speech in the collection Foreign Affairs (1939) to give the impression that he had been a consistent advocate of air strength.
 Eden admired H. H. Asquith, then in his final year in the Commons, for his lucidity and brevity.
-On 1 April 1924, he spoke to urge Anglo-Turkish friendship and the ratification of the Treaty of Lausanne, which had been signed in July 1923.
+On 1 April 1924 Eden spoke to urge Anglo-Turkish friendship and the ratification of the Treaty of Lausanne, which had been signed in July 1923.